Wes1262/RetroNews/readme.md

 <img src="./embeds/SourceTree-add.png" alt="[SourceTree 'Add' a repository tab]" align="right">

 Unfortunately these extra manual steps are necessary at the moment because `SourceTree` has only minimal _Git LFS_ support.
-If a normal `clone` is performed, _Git_ will download every file including very large ones such as archives and executables.
-However, if this is exactly what you are trying to accomplish, you may download the rest of the files, even the very large ones by running the following command:
+If a normal `clone` is performed, _Git_ would download every single file, including the very large ones such as archives and executables.
+However, if this is exactly what you are trying to accomplish, you may download the rest of the files, even the very large ones, by running the following command:

 ```bash
 git lfs pull